permafrost-dev/react-ray/README.md

 ## Testing

-`package-skeleton` uses Jest for unit tests.
+`react-ray` uses Jest for unit tests.
 To run the test suite:

 `npm run test`